Famirtom/VueApp/README.md

 app.js - VUe app logic (sorting, cart, checkout) style.css - styles

+## Features
+* Display list of lessons using v-for
+* Sorting by subject, location, price and space
+* Real time search with back-end API
+* add to cart and remove
+* checkout with form validation
+* Live inventory updates afted order
+* Responsive layout for all devices

 ## Diplay lessons (Front-end)
 - At least **10 lessons** , each with **10 spaces**
 - Each lesson shows **Subject**, **Location**, **Price**, **Space left**, and an **image**